henryaj/makers-notes/rails.md

 ## User authentication

-We're going to use Devise for this.
+### Devise

 Devise is very well-documented – Google it.

 To your Gemfile, add: